A Guide to Soft Skills (With Examples)

 Related communication skills include:

 Resolving issues quickly and effectively is an ability much valued by employers.
-You may have to draw on your knowledge of an industry to resolve an issue quickly.
-Being able to collaborate with colleagues to find a solution is also an important demonstration of your capabilities to cooperate.
+You may have to draw on your knowledge of an industry to fix a problem quickly.
+Collaborating with colleagues to find a solution is also an important demonstration of your capability to cooperate.

 Related problem-solving skills include: